ajdafonte/plugin-data-service-v2/README.md

 - In folder `misc`, there's a file named `plugin-data-service-v2-performance-test.jmx` that contain a [JMeter](https://jmeter.apache.org/) test plan in order to perform some performance validations of the available endpoints;
 - Due to time constraints:
-    - It's not possible to change clients plugin configurations at runtime
+    - Not able to change clients plugin configurations at runtime
-    - Jetty server configurations are hardcoded (port, threadpool settings, etc)
+    - Jetty server configurations (port, thread-pool settings, etc) are defined at code level
     - Unit and integration tests are missing